About Niagara Falls State Park

-Explore all of the beauty beyond the Falls on one of our many Niagara Falls hiking trails.
+Explore all of the beauty beyond the Falls on one of the many Niagara Falls hiking trails.

 From touring the ruins of the first hydroelectric power station, to hiking some of the best trails in the country, Niagara Falls is action-packed.
 Here are some of the things you can explore on your visit to the Niagara Falls Gorge: